Maurice Suckling: Comptroller of the Navy

 Suckling returned to half pay; he was still in his prime, a handsome and slim man despite some gout in his right hand and a thinning hairline.
 As a senior captain there were limited positions available for him within the navy while the country was at peace.
 Suckling showed an interest in working ashore when positions in Newfoundland and Jamaica arose in 1775.
 Employment was also available for naval officers within the civil side of the navy's command, the Navy Board; having spent two years unemployed, on 12 April Suckling was appointed Comptroller of the Navy.

 The Comptroller of the Navy was the head of the Navy Board, responsible for all Royal Navy warship construction and upkeep as well as troop transports and dockyards.
 The position was highly prestigious as well as important and why Suckling, a relatively unknown candidate, was chosen by Sandwich is not known.
 The naval experience that Suckling brought to the position was of great value to Sandwich, who went about reforming naval administration with particular emphasis on making Royal Navy shipyards more productive.

-Suckling proved adept as head of the Navy Board, initially in peace and then during the American Revolutionary War.
+Suckling proved adept as head of the Navy Board, initially in peace and then during the American War of Independence.
 Despite his deep commitment to public duty he found it time-consuming and arduous work.
 During his tenure the mobilisation of the navy for war saw the number of ships under his purview expand from 110 in October 1775 to 306 in July 1778.
 Suckling attended the majority of meetings called by the Navy Board, often six days a week, overseeing both the growth of the navy and the creation of a fleet of 416 troop transports to convey the army across to America.
 His hard work was done in tandem with that of Rear-Admiral Sir Hugh Palliser, his predecessor as Comptroller of the Navy and the incumbent First Naval Lord.